Focus and Scope

 MLO articles are open access immediately upon publication (Gold), whereby an author publication fee (APC) is charged after acceptance.
 The normal publication fee of £500/$750 has been discounted by 20% to £400/$600 for each published article.

-As part of the discounted launch of MLO, institutions are able to become members for a discounted £1000/$1500, this entitles scholars in an institution to publish ten articles (at the equivalent of £100/$150 per article) without time limit, provided those articles pass rigorous peer review.
+Institutions are able to become members of MLO for £1000/$1500.
+An MLO membership entitles scholars in a member institution to publish ten articles (at the equivalent of £100/$150 per article) without time limit, provided those articles pass rigorous peer review.

 To recommend a Modern Languages Open Membership to your institution, please complete this form: https://online.liverpooluniversitypress.co.uk/recommendmlo